-Sonoma County Airport is certificated under the U.S. Code of Federal Regulations (C.F.R.)
+The Airport is certificated under the U.S. Code of Federal Regulations (C.F.R.)
 14, Part 139 which requires a Sign Plan in the Airport Certification Manual.
 The Sign Plan must show the sign system needed to identify hold positions and taxiing routes on the movement area for air carrier aircraft in accordance with FAA Advisory Circular 150/5340-15, Standards for Airport Sign Systems.

-The airfield signage plan will need to be updated regularly, requiring occasional modifications to airfield signs as needed to comply with current safety standards and operating conditions.
+The airfield signage plan will need to be updated regularly, requiring occasional modifications to airfield signs as needed to comply with current safety standards and address concerns in the Runway Safety Action Plan.